robotronik/CDFR2026-Programme-Robot/README.md

-# 🤖 CDFR2025-Programme-Robot
+# 🤖 CDFR-Programme-Robot

-Welcome to the **CDFR2025-Programme-Robot** project!
+Welcome to the **CDFR-Programme-Robot** project!

-This project aims to develop a program to control a robot for the CDFR 2025 event.
+This project aims to develop a program to control a robot for the CDFR  event.

 ## 📖 Description